floverfelt/floverfelt.github.io/index.md

 I will add new to-do work as ["Issues" on my Github](https://github.com/floverfelt/floverfelt.github.io/issues).
 Feel free to contribute or add new suggestions there.

 New blog posts will be in the [\_posts](https://github.com/floverfelt/floverfelt.github.io/tree/master/_posts) folder.
-I will post links to all of these at the bottom of this page.
+I will post links to all of these in the "Posts" section.

-Any external sites that I find valuable I'll store in a seperate (links) page that I'll add here when its created.
+Any external sites that I find valuable I'll store at the bottom under "Links."

+## Posts

 ## Links